 *Those who lawfully carry concealed weapons are among the most law abiding.

 The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.

 That’s why we have a Second Amendment, not for hunting, not for self-defense, but always and primarily to deter tyranny, and to allow the common man, the normal Deplorables of the great cultural wasteland of Flyover Country, to resist and overthrow a tyrannical government.
 Democrats/Socialists/Communists scream bloody murder when anyone says this.
-They should; they’re the people about who Jefferson was talking, and the domestic enemies of Normal, law-abiding Americans.
+That’s understandable; they’re the tyrants about who Jefferson was writing, and the domestic enemies liberty, of Normal, law-abiding Americans.